California child prodigy accepts software engineering job at SpaceX

 The spacecraft manufacturer offered a software engineering position to Kairan Quazi a month ago, according to an excerpt from an email from the company the teenager posted on Instagram.
 The Bay Area teenager, who is set to graduate this week from Santa Clara University, will be moving with his mother to Redmond, Washington, next month, so he can take up the SpaceX job, according to a post on LinkedIn.

-Kairan said he's excited to join SpaceX, in part because it was "one of the rare companies that did not use my age as an arbitrary and outdated proxy for maturity and ability."
+"The work I'm going to be doing is so cool," he told CBS MoneyWatch.
+"I'm really excited to be having an impact."

+Kairan, who declined to discuss salary details, said he will be in Washington for one year then transfer to Starlink's office in Mountain View, California.

-SpaceX will not need to obtain special permission to bring the youngster on board, as he meets the minimum legal age to work under Washington state law.
+SpaceX will not be violating child labor laws by employing Kairan, as he meets the minimum legal age to work under federal and Washington state law.

-Neither Kairan nor SpaceX, which is owned by Elon Musk, responded immediately to requests for comment from CBS MoneyWatch Monday.
+SpaceX, which is owned by Elon Musk, did not respond immediately to requests for comment from CBS MoneyWatch.

-Kairan was born in Pleasanton, California, to Bangladeshi-American parents.
-His mother, Jullia Quazi told an ABC News affiliate in San Francisco that she began noticing her son was intellectually gifted when he began speaking in full sentences at age 2.
+Kairan was born in Pleasanton, California, to Bangladeshi immigrants who are self-proclaimed introverts.
+His mother Jullia Quazi told CBS MoneyWatch that she and her husband put aside their "personal discomfort and anxiety" with moving to Washington because they want Kairan to work at a place where he'll grow intellectually.

+"If this had been presented by any company other than SpaceX, we would not have been amenable to moving our family anywhere outside of the Bay area," she said.
+"I cannot think of a second company that will give him an opportunity to challenge his learning at this level and contribute."

-He left elementary school after finishing the third grade and enrolled in community college at age 9.
+Kairan left elementary school after finishing the third grade and enrolled in community college at age 9.
 Kairan transferred to Santa Clara University at age 11.
-In college, he had a multiyear internship at Intel as an artificial intelligence research fellow.
+In college, he had a multiyear internship at Intel as an artificial intelligence research fellow, which ended this week.

-Kairan will receive his bachelor's degree in computer science and engineering from SCU on Saturday — the youngest graduate in the school's 172-year history, the San Jose Mercury News reported.
+Kairan will receive his bachelor's degree in computer science and engineering from SCU on Saturday — the youngest graduate in the school's 172-year history.

-At SpaceX, Kairan said on LinkedIn he will be assigned to the engineering team at Starlink, the company's satellite broadband internet service.
-The Starlink system is designed to deliver high-speed internet to customers anywhere on Earth using thousands of broadband relay stations in multiple low-altitude orbits.

 for more features.